Turquoise at a Glance

 China (Hubei Province)

 China is now the world's largest producer of Turquoise, with major deposits in Hubei Province.
-Chinese Turquoise ranges from blue to green and is often stabilized before entering the market.
-Maashan Turquoise is the most well-known Chinese variety.
+Chinese Turquoise ranges from blue to green and is often stabilized before it reaches the market.
+Maashan Turquoise is the best-known Chinese variety.

 Physical Properties